FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/headers.rst

 You can set the `vary` option to an array that defines the contents of the `Vary` header when matching the request.
-This adds to existing Vary headers, keeping previously set Vary options.
+This adds to existing Vary headers, keeping previously set Vary options:

 .. code-block:: yaml